raj713335/EYEXA/README.md

 # EYEXA
-A Computer Vision and Machine Learning Solution to implement Social Distancing and Mandatory Mask wearing Tracking.
+A Computer Vision and Machine Learning Solution to implement Social Distancing and Mandatory Mask wearing to avoid the spread of the virus.

 <p align="center">